 Managed by the University’s Careers Service, our online Career Hub enables you to search opportunities for paid and unpaid internships or placements.
 Graduate and full-time opportunities are also listed.

-Employer presentation events are regularly held in Hub Central, providing valuable opportunities to meet company representatives.
+Employer presentation events are regularly held on campus, providing valuable opportunities to meet company representatives.
 Subscribe and register to receive notifications and updates regarding when employers will be on campus.

 You can log in to, and register with, Career Hub using your Student ID and password.